+65 3129 4104

 English ↔ Chinese • Malay • Tamil

-Most common for civil documents, education, employment and embassy use.
+The most common pair for civil documents, education, work, and embassy use.

 UK Japan Korea